brontosaurusrex/brontosaurusrex.github.io/_posts/2017-10-24-blender-remote-rendering-with-gpu.md

 	-F EXR

 -F switch seems to only support one format, one can't do EXR and PNG.
+To override this behaviour one could set 'File Output' node in compositor, press n to select which format would that be.

 ## Old cpu vs modern nvidia gpu (3x GTX 1060 3GB)